tobesimple7/TbsGrid/README.md

 I hope this grid helps you.

 The tbs prefix was created from the first letters of 'tobesimple.net'.
 The current github source and min files may be slightly different.

+We are currently trying to manage the version with the beta version.
+It seems like it will take 1 to 2 months to get to a more stable version.

 ## Notable features